 You know how so many vegetarian recipes require 18 exotic herbs and spices you never seem to have on hand?
 This recipe is the opposite: the few, simple ingredients pack a wallop of flavor without requiring a trip to the store.
 Get our Slow Cooker Quinoa-Stuffed Peppers recipe.

-Okay, this does call for a meaty smoked ham bone or ham hocks to add some flavor, but you can leave them out to keep it vegan (in which case, check out some ideas for adding back a little smoky richness with vegetables and seasonings, including liquid smoke).
+OK, this does call for a meaty smoked ham bone or ham hocks to add some flavor, but you can leave them out to keep it vegan (in which case, check out some ideas for adding back a little smoky richness with vegetables and seasonings, including liquid smoke).
 Get our Slow Cooker Split Pea Soup recipe.

 Fennel, artichoke, and chard give this veggie-packed ragout a bit more intrigue and flavor than your average vegetable soup.
 Keep an eye out for bright, springtime Swiss or rainbow chard at farmers markets and put it to good use.
 Get the White Bean, Artichoke, and Chard Ragout recipe.